root-project/root/math/vecops/ARCHITECTURE.md

   `SmallVectorTemplateCommon::getFirstEl`
 - `SmallVectorStorage`: properly aligned "small buffer" storage.
 It's a separate type so that it can be specialized to be properly aligned also for the case of small buffer size = 0
+- `RVecInlineStorageSize`: calculates the size of the small buffer in `RVec`.

 ## Memory adoption